 When caring for someone who has COVID-19

-When on public transportation (for example, planes, buses, trains) and while indoors at transportation hubs (for example, airports, train stations) regardless of COVID-19 Community Level
+Consider wearing a face mask when on public transportation (for example, planes, buses, trains) and while indoors at transportation hubs (for example, airports, train stations) regardless of COVID-19 Hospital Admission Level

 In addition to being up to date with vaccinations and wearing a mask: